ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 The *channel-artifacts* directory is empty, but it must exist when the *generateArtifacts.sh* script, which you will run later, invokes the *configtxgen* utility.
-The *configtxgen* utility generates input to channel configuration transaction inputs, and it is expecting the *channel-artifacts* directory to exist.
+The *configtxgen* utility generates input to channel configuration transactions, and it is expecting the *channel-artifacts* directory to exist.

 The *configtx.yaml* file is input to the *configtxgen* utility